What to Do If You Get a Call From the IRS—Is It a Scam?

 Scammers Can Be Wiley

 Even knowing all this, you might have doubts because these scammers are pretty good at their games.
 They do their homework before calling you so they appear to be as legitimate on several levels.
 They'll offer an IRS "badge number," although it won't be real.
 The scammer might know the last four digits of your Social Security number, although in most cases he would be hard-pressed to give the first five numbers.
-And yes, they can arrange for your caller ID to tell you that the IRS is calling.
-You might receive emails first—but again, the IRS always contacts taxpayers initially by U.S. mail.

 If you're a tough sell and make it clear that you know you're being scammed, you might next receive a call from your local police department or your state's department of motor vehicles, telling you that the IRS has notified them that you owe taxes and you must pay up now.
-Some scammers even take this approach from the start.
+Some scammers will even take this approach from the start.
 Hang up and call your police department or DMV.
-You'll find out that no one has called you, at least not about a tax debt.
+You'll find out that no one there has called you, at least not about a tax debt.